Yoniqueeml/fl_data/README.md

 </br> gamma = 0,6 - Suppose the gamma is 0.6, so the same subsequence was found in 60% of the days

 # Class Event and Class CustomEvent
-If the event occurred in different places, this can be looked at when searching for
+If the event occurred in different places, this can be looked when searching for necessary data